-No. White Banks Plan of Operations Source Design Features and Requirements #3 Fencing around the mine should use a wildlife-friendly design approved by a qualified wildlife biologist.
-Fencing on the south side of the mine yard is to belaid down on the ground December 1 to April 30 annually to facilitate wildlife migration, providing this complies with MSHA requirements.
-Forest Plan Wildlife Guideline #1 #4 Surface operations are restricted at night to avoid disturbing bedded wildlife.
+No. White Banks Plan of Operations Design Features and Requirements Source #3 Fencing - A wildlife-friendly is installed as per Wildlife biologist design.
+A 2 strand smooth wire fence.
+Top strand of high-visibility wire, and with sections of top wire dropped down to facilitate animal clearance.
+The bottom strands of smooth wire are 20 inches from the ground and top wire 16-18 inches above that.
+Two drop-down sections on the N and S perimeter of the fence and 1 on the E and W perimeter. #4 Surface operations are restricted at night to avoid disturbing bedded wildlife.
 No nighttime surface blasting, rock crushing, or dumping 1⁄2 hour after sunset to 1⁄2 hour before sunrise.
 Forest Plan Sensitive Species Standard #3 #5 The secondary escape-way is to be covered to avoid trapping bats in the shaft.
 Mine reclamation should include installation of bat gates and removal of all surface operations and infrastructure in winter range.
 Forest Plan Wildlife Standard #2 #6 Well construction, tree removal, installation of the secondary escape-way, and construction of the bypass road and access road to the secondary escape-way including installation of closure gates is to occur after July 15 until the start of winter period/December 1 to avoid impacts to wintering bighorn sheep and nesting birds.
-Forest Plan Wildlife Standard #1 A set of Traffic and Road Maintenance A sea of the #1 Posted speed limit on NFSR 310 is15 mph.
-FSH 7709.56, Ch, 4 #2 The operator and Forest Service will share road maintenance up to the mine, commensurate with use; the operator is responsible for all road maintenance within the mine surface operations area.
+Forest Plan Wildlife Standard #1 Traffic and Road Maintenance #1 Posted speed limit on NFSR 310 is15 mph.
+FSH 7709.56, Ch.
+4 #2 The operator and Forest Service will share road maintenance up to the mine, commensurate with use; the operator is responsible for all road maintenance within the mine surface operations area.
 Maintenance may include but is not limited to: replacing aggregate surface; blading; ditch cleaning; dust abatement; removing earth slides, fallen timber or boulders; cleanout of debris flow; maintenance on or near the bridge; maintenance of gates and signs at entry points.
-FSH 7709.59, Ch.
-6 Scenery and Lighting #1 The existing overhead power lines (33kV or less) may remain as is as burial would lead to further resource impacts.
+Scenery and Lighting #1 The existing overhead power lines (33kV or less) may remain as is as burial would lead to further resource impacts.
 Any new lines would need to be buried.
 Forest Plan Utility Standard #6 #2 Trees will be planted on the south side of the new bypass road for long term visual screening.
 An adequate buffer will be left between the permit boundary and bypass road to accommodate trees.
-Plan of Operations; IDT #3 Select color schemes for above ground facilities, structures, and miscellaneous equipment that blend with the surrounding landscape.
+Plan of Operations; ID1 #3 Select color schemes for above ground facilities, structures, and miscellaneous equipment that blend with the surrounding landscape.
 The colors should be muted, subdued colors to blend with the natural color scheme.
 Colors should be approved through the White River Design Review process.
 White River National Forest Design Review Guidelines #4 Any above ground facilities, structures, and miscellaneous equipment needs to meet reflectivity guidelines.
 Facilities and structures with exteriors consisting of galvanized metal or other reflective surfaces will be treated or painted dark non-reflective colors that blend with the forest background to meet an average neutral value of 4.5 or less as measured on the Munsell neutral scale.
 White River National Forest Design Review Guidelines